infexious-dev/FluentUIEditableDetailsList/README.md

 >- enableSave "Submit" button now only becomes enabled when the grid's state is "edited".
 Before, you could submit data without actual changes to the grid (i.e. no items being "dirty").
 >- "Actions" buttons now render independently as long as at least one option is enabled (i.e. no longer dependent on "enableRowEdit" to be shown).
 >- Back up grid data is now copied via a deep copy mechanism, copying the object as is, including prototype methods in the tree.
+>- Back up grid data is sorted in the background when a column's sorting is triggered.
+This way, resetting grid data is able to keep the correct and current sort state that the grid is in.

 ### Experimental
 >- New "decimal" data type now allows up to 2 decimals via regex.
 Still strips commas and other alpha characters (except ".").
 Works same as "number" otherwise.